njulj/njulj.github.io/_pages/about.md

 ## Biography
 I am working as an assistant researcher in the Department of Computer Science and Technology at Nanjing University.
 I am also a member of the [Multimedia Computing Group (MCG)](http://mcg.nju.edu.cn/), working with [Prof.Jie Tang](http://mcg.nju.edu.cn/), [Prof.Limin Wang](https://wanglimin.github.io/), and [Prof.Gangshan Wu](http://mcg.nju.edu.cn/).
 Previously, I obtained my Ph.D. at the Department of Computer Science and Technology, Nanjing University, China, in Sep.
 2022.
 Before that, I received my master's degree in the Department of Computer Science and Technology at Nanjing University, China, in Jue.
 2018 and B.E degree from the Department of Computer Science and Technology, Nanjing University, China, in Jue.
 2015.

 My research interest broadly includes machine learning and computer vision.
 Specifically, I focus on image/video restoration (e.g., super-resolution), video interpolation, pose estimation, visual tracking, etc.

+Currently, I am more interested in multi-modal learning and efficient machine learning, including embodied intelligence, open scene perception, and large model acceleration, etc.

 ## 🔥 Recent News
 * 2024.07: <span style="color:red">**One paper was accepted to ECCV 2024.
 Congratulations Haonan Wang!**</span>: